 The Gupta period was presented as a golden age.
 The nationalist historians also suffered from many limitations.
-The picture of Early Indian History presented by them was distorted towards positive.
-Nationalism Historian deliberately neglected limitation failure.
+The picture of Early Indian History presented by them was distorted toward the positive.
+Nationalism Historians deliberately neglected limitation failure.
 They also focused on political dimensions & elite class like their colonial counter-part.

 Marxist School of Writing

 This school of Indian history writing got emerged during the 1960s.
 Scholars like R.S.
 Sharma, Irfan Habib, Sumit Sarkar, D.D.
 Kosambi etc. is associated with this school of writing.
 These historians focused on the economic factors shaping human history.
 They focused on socio-economic dimensions in the reconstruction of History & neglected the political dimension.

 Greater significance was attached to the role of the common masses (peasants, workers) in the making of Indian history.
 This approach is also known as history from below.
 Like earlier schools, the Marxist school also suffered from presenting an incomplete picture of Indian History.

 The “Subaltern school”, was started in the 1980s by Ranajit Guha and Gyan Prakash.
 This school of writing focuses attention away from the elites and politicians to “history from below”, looking at the peasants using folklore, poetry, riddles, proverbs, songs, oral history, and methods inspired by anthropology.
 It focuses more on the colonial era before 1947 and typically emphasizes caste and downplays class, to the annoyance of the Marxist school.